brajeshwar/brajeshwar.github.io/_posts/2011/2011-11-25-screw-protect-ip-sopa-pushes-acta-like-agenda-in-other-news-holy-anti-piracy-acronyms-batman.md

----
-layout: post
-title: Screw Protect IP, SOPA pushes ACTA-like Agenda - in other news - holy Anti-Piracy acronyms Batman!
+# Screw Protect IP, SOPA pushes ACTA-like Agenda - in other news - holy Anti-Piracy acronyms Batman!
----

 Surprise, surprise -- America is meddling in international affairs, again.
 The United State's newest pet piracy project, the <a href="http://en.wikipedia.org/wiki/Stop_Online_Piracy_Act">Stop Online Piracy Act</a> (SOPA), is looking to bring the uber-American vigilante-style anti-piracy justice beyond its borders.
 This newest act in a long string of anti-piracy measures will allow the U.S Department of Justice to force an all-out boycott of websites hosting pirated content, regardless of their international locations.